Ohio Insure Plan Logo

 Annuity accounts are flexible.
 Maturity terms range from just a few months to several years.
 An account with a longer maturity usually offers a higher interest guarantee and/or premium bonus.
 Many insurance companies offer 1st year premium bonuses between 5-10% for terms longer than 10 years.

 Some annuities allow owners to add funds during their term without restarting the surrender period.
-And many contracts allow for systematic interest withdraws on a monthly, quarterly, semi-annual or annual basis without penalty.
-Unlike banks CDs, annuity accounts offer access to your principal during the maturity period, usually 5-10% of the account value if needed.
+And many contracts allow for systematic interest withdrawals on a monthly, quarterly, semi-annual, or annual basis without penalty.
+Unlike bank CDs, annuity accounts offer access to your principal during the maturity period, usually 5-10% of the account value if needed.

 There are several liquidity features included with most contracts.
 Funds can be withdrawn systematically, as needed or if health issues arise.
 In fact, some policies waive surrender penalties and/or increase income payments when the owner needs long term care benefits.